Yuu6883/OgarCpp/README.md

 ## Testing
 You can build and run this locally for yourself, but you are too lazy (like me), you can always check out a running instance at http://ogarcpp.yuu.studio (Test Server).
-It is currently hosted on a $6 high-frequency Vultr VPS (in EU), with the settings in `bench.json`.
+This is currently hosted on a $6 high-frequency Vultr VPS (in EU), with the settings in `bench.json`.
 Very limited resource, yet high performance.

 ## TODO
 * Official build release